spiermar/spiermar.github.io/public-speaking.md

 I tailor each session to the audience and strive to create the outcome you want to create!

-If you're interested in a speaking engagement or meeting, please check the [contact page](/contact) for contact details.
-Also, please include the event date, location and your expectations in the message.
+If you're interested in a speaking engagement or meeting, use the [contact page](/contact) to get in touch with me, and include the event date, location and your expectations in the message.

 ## Recent Talks